Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 	4. expires_in - Seconds until the Access Token expires.

+For possible future compatibility you might want to store the token_type to literally repeat it back when using the Access Token in CAPI requests.

 ### Summary

 1. Generate a VERIFIER.
 You'll then generate a CHALLENGE from this,